Designed so we can’t read your mail

 The Cloud Vault, in detail

-The Cloud Vault is the part of Epistles that holds your connected-account credentials, OAuth tokens for Gmail and Microsoft, IMAP and SMTP passwords, JMAP session blobs, so that adding an account on your laptop also makes it work on your phone without re-doing the OAuth dance.
+The Cloud Vault holds your connected-account credentials, IMAP and SMTP passwords, JMAP session blobs, iCloud app-specific passwords, so that adding an account on your laptop also makes it work on your phone without re-doing the wizard.
 The vault has one job and one promise: store your secrets across devices, and remain unable to read them.
+(OAuth refresh tokens take a separate path, documented below.)

 What happens when you sign in